 Forehead acne is very confusing and difficult to deal with because this area is not attended to properly as people feel it does not require any specialized treatment.
-The below-listed are the most common causes of forehead acne –
+The below-listed are the most common reasons for pimples on forehead:

 Skin Conditions That Cause Forehead Acne